Why do we hate Mondays?

 Monday is the ideal time to catch up with all the weekend news and reaffirming your place in the office gang.
 But if something happens to stop this, it can upset the equilibrium and leave you feeling negative.

-As part of a 2011 study into Mondays, clinical psychologist Professor Alex Gardner said:
+As part of a 2011 study into Mondays, long before social distancing due to Covid-19 was in place, clinical psychologist Professor Alex Gardner said:

 “Work could be the best place for you on Monday because we are essentially cavemen in city suits.

 "We want to feel part of the tribe so we go for a cup of tea catch up and then settle down to work.